-Our seventh event features a panel of local housing experts who are working to make Burlington and the greater metro area more affordable to live.
-We’ll hear from Brenda Torpy and Michael Monte from Champlain Housing Trust, and Regina Mahony from the Chittenden County Regional Planning Commission about the current state of housing and what’s being done to address it.
-The panelists will also discuss the challenges we face in creating more affordable housing options and what we can do to make Burlington more affordable for all residents.
+Our seventh event featured a panel of local housing experts who are working to make Burlington and the greater metro area more affordable to live.
+We heard from Brenda Torpy and Michael Monte from Champlain Housing Trust, and Regina Mahony from the Chittenden County Regional Planning Commission about the current state of housing and what’s being done to address it.
+The panelists discussed the challenges we face in creating more affordable housing options and what we can do to make Burlington more affordable for all residents.

 About the Speakers: